nicholasmordecai/basic-neural-net/readme.md

 # Predict Gender From Height & Weight with Neural Network

---  NodeJS (TypeScript) implementation of some very basic machine learning with 2 inputs, 2 hiden neurons and one output neuron.
+NodeJS (TypeScript) implementation of some very basic machine learning with 2 inputs, 2 hiden neurons and one output neuron.

+## Get Running

 This project has no dependencies, mathematical or machine learning.
 The only dependencies are for development:
 -- **Dependencies**